grannycart/by-sound-alone_source/beta-manuscript/8_Chapter.md

 Bastian spun the rudder control wheel and the boat listed slightly over to one side as it made its turn.

-Cassandra did not hear any corresponding change to the torpedoes direction.
+Cassandra did not hear any corresponding change to the torpedo's direction.
 "It doesn't seem to be tracking us Percy --- no change to direction."

 "OK, it hasn't acquired us... yet.
 What's the range?"